samjhill/describe-codebase/README.md

 # test-codebase

 Recursively traverses a codebase creates unit tests for each code file.
+After you have solid tests in place, you can use this same script to go through and improve your code, and test the improved code against it.

 ## Setup